There are so many fun things to do in London this spring!

 London spring weather: what to expect

-While you might not get huge rainstorms, springtime in London can definitely gift you a lot of drizzle, the kind of light rain that londoners are used to.
+While you might not get huge rainstorms, springtime can definitely gift you a lot of drizzle.
+The kind of light rain that londoners are used to.

-April is definitely sunnier and it starts to get warmer, hence why London is in full bloom.
+April is definitely sunnier and it starts to get warmer.
+It’s one of the best times to see London in bloom.

 Absolutes don’t really work in the UK!